telekom/LibNbiot/README.md

 ## Example usage

+The library comes with two examples for Unix-systems.
+More examples for different platforms will be added in the future.
+They have been tested on Ubuntu 16.04+ and MacOS 10.13.1.

+The examples are located at `examples\c-example` and `cpp-example`.
+The c-example illustrates the usage in a plain 'C' environment, while the cpp-example makes use of features unique to 'C++'.

-The library comes with an example for Unix-systems.
-It has been tested on Ubuntu 16.04+ and MacOS 10.13.1.
-It illustrates basic use cases for communication with the **Telekom Cloud of Things** by sending generated temperature values in an infinite loop.
+Both examples illustrate basic use cases for communication with the **Telekom Cloud of Things** by sending generated temperature values in an infinite loop.

 ### Building

-To build the example, the library has to be compiled with `PLATFORM` containing the `default` architecture (see:
+To build the examples, the library has to be compiled with `PLATFORM` containing the `default` architecture (see:
 *Cross platfrom builds*, above).
 After this navigate to the `examples` directory and execute:

     make

-This creates the `bin` folder which contains the example executable.
+This creates the `c-example\bin` and `cpp-example' directories which contain the example executables.

 ### Running the example